Quaker Social Action is delighted to confirm that our planned merger with Quaker Homeless Action took place on 1 December 2020.

 I am an individual supporter of QHA, what should I do?

 From now on, Quaker meetings wishing to support homelessness work should send donations to QSA, specifying that the donation is for homelessness work if this is the case.
-(However the QHA bank account will remain open for some time so QSA will still be able to collect donations made out to QHA.)

 I have things I would like to donate to homeless people - where can I donate?